 Tsabar, B., "Trust, Respect and Forgiveness –the Educational Philosophy of Janusz Korczak", Educational Theory, (accepted for publication).

 Osama Tanous is a 2020 Fulbright Hubert Humphrey fellow.
-He aims to explore the social and political determinants undermining the health of the Palestinian citizens of Israel and possible ways for health promotion initiatives.
+He aims to explore the social and political determinants undermining the health of the Palestinian citizens of Israel and possible ways for health promotion initiatives at Emory University.

 Osama is a specialized pediatrician working in Haifa; he finished his MD and is currently finishing his Master's in Public Health, both at Tel Aviv University.
 He is a graduate of the "Introduction to Clinical Research Training" program from Harvard Medical School, Global and Continuing Education, Okinawa, Japan.

 Osama is a clinical instructor in The Rappaport Faculty of Medicine at the Technion.
 He was awarded outstanding lecturer in 2015 and is a Committee Member in the medical school enrollment exams and in charge of the midterm exams in pediatrics for 5th year medical students.
 Osama is a volunteering pediatrician in the mobile clinic of Physicians for Human Rights in the West Bank and Gaza.

 Osama's recent publications include:

 Tanous O, Watad M, Felszer-Fisch C, Peniakov M, Miron D, Salim R. Risk factors for mortality among newborns with neonatal seizures.
 Neuropediatrics.
 May 2020.

 Tanous O, Dujovny T,Hertzel G, Koren A,Levin C. ITP secondary to Hodgkin Lymphoma in children.
 Case reports and review of the literature.
 IMAJ, April 2020.